-When it comes to holiday entertaining, I like to keep it casual, simple and of course, delicious.
-This time of year, I’m a fan of concentrating on just a few complementary flavours and textures together, rather than trying to “do it all” :) I make up the components ahead and keep my fridge stocked with the meat and cheese and I’m always ready when a holiday moment demands a platter of nice food!
+When it comes to entertaining, I like to keep it casual, simple and of course, delicious.
+This time of year, I’m a fan of concentrating on just a few complementary flavours and textures together, rather than trying to “do it all” :) I make up the components ahead and keep my fridge stocked with the meat and cheese and I’m always ready when the moment demands a platter of nice food!

 You can make the candied pecans, cranberry-onion marmalade and the sugared cranberries ahead and then you will always prepared to make a quick platter when you need to!